• Skip to primary navigation

 Reheating Lasagna

-To reheat from frozen, bake covered in foil for around 20 minutes or until thoroughly heated.
+To reheat frozen lasagna, bake covered in aluminum foil for around 20 minutes or until thoroughly heated.
 The oven should be at 375℉ (190℃).
 For refrigerated leftovers, simply reduce the cooking time.

 • Italian Sausage Bake